 Working holiday visa

-Thousands of British working holiday makers travel to Australia each year with the vast majority enjoying their stay without issue.
+Thousands of Britons travel to Australia each year on a working holiday visa and the vast majority have no issues.
 Working conditions, accommodation and medical facilities are generally of a good standard.

 You can find information about your rights as an employee in Australia and how to report any concerns about unfair or unlawful treatment on the Fair Work Ombudsman website, or by calling 131 394.